 Applicants in California must receive an itemized receipt showing the screening fee and other costs included in the fee you charged (See Civil Code §1950.6(d) and (f)).

 Provide a copy of consumer reports when requested

 Applicants who pay a screening fee and make a request are entitled to a copy of the California tenant screening reports you pulled.
 So think twice before you refuse to provide applicants with a copy of the reports they paid for.

 Refund any unused portion of the rental application fee

 If you reject an applicant after you’ve collected an application screening fee, but before completing the screening process, then you need to return the portion of the application fee that was not used.
 For example, if you charged the screening fee, but never performed the screening process, then you’ll need to refund the applicant for that unused amount (See Civil Code §1950.6(e)).

 This is usually up to you, but many people collect rental application fees in the form of a cashier’s check to be safe.
 Just be ready with an itemized receipt if you collect any screening fees.

 Some online tenant screening services also allow applicants to pay the screening online directly so you don’t have to process any payments yourself.
 For example, RentSpree allows applicants to pay online using credit, debit or prepaid cards.
 This provides flexibility for the applicant while reducing the hassle for you to collect fees yourself.
 Better yet, RentSpree automatically sends applicants an itemized receipt for the screening reports so you don’t have to worry about that either.

-Verify tenants in light speed with our rental application process.
+Verify tenants quickly and easily with our rental application process

 RentSpree has you covered >>